Help Center

 Answer

-There are multiple reasons why the Indexer can show zeros instead of the actual count of items per filter’s option.
-Check the possible causes and solutions in this tutorial.
+Check the possible causes of why the Indexer may show zeros instead of the actual count of items per filter option, and solutions in this indexer troubleshoot tutorial.

 Check Whether the Indexer Is Enabled for Filtered Object